zacjones93/egghead-instructor-101-guide/01-invited/first-lesson.md

 On the other side of the coin, we need to determine where to stop!
 Knowing where to stop is determined by the scope of the lesson you are trying to teach.

 At egghead, we strive for _laser focus_ on concepts.
 This is what is meant when we say "bite-sized" lessons.
-We want individual lessons to be as concise and as focused as possible, while showing the viewer all of the setps required.
+We want individual lessons to be as concise and as focused as possible, while showing the viewer all of the steps required.

 This means that you should be practical and thourough, respecting the viewers time, as well as your own.